Hannah Anderson

 Michelle Russell

 Greetings!
 I live in the great state of Texas in the rapidly growing city of McKinney.
 I began homeschooling my two children in 2010, graduating my youngest in May 2024.
 While homeschooling, I served on the board of our homeschool cooperative and taught various middle school and high school courses.
 I earned a Bachelor of General Studies from Texas Women’s University in 2011 and graduated from the CiRCE Institute Apprenticeship in 2022.
 When not teaching, you can usually find me snuggled up on the couch, crochet hook in hand, watching a British Detective show.
 Teaching Philosophy My philosophy of education is built on the truth Paul declares in Colossians 1:17: "Christ is before all things, and in Him all things hold together."
 Christ is both the source of all knowledge and the one who brings all parts of knowledge into one whole.
 He is the Logos, the reason for all of creation.
 Believing this, I see all areas of academic study as a means to know Christ, and as a result, a means to know ourselves rightly.
 On this foundation, I add the assertion of David Hicks in Norms & Nobility that the supreme task of education is "the cultivation of the human spirit: to teach the young to know what is good, to serve it above self, to reproduce it, and to recognize that in knowledge lies this responsibility."
-It is not enough to know what is right, one must also do what is right.
+It is not enough to know what is right; one must also do what is right.
 One must be both wise and virtuous.
+The goal of my instruction is love.
+Through the art of rhetoric, we learn to write and speak in ways that bless and harmonize our community.
+Reflecting on the actions of the characters we encounter in literature helps us practice the skills necessary for sound judgment, self-discipline, and good-faith deliberation.
+By learning how best to persuade another to the truth, we are learning to love our neighbors well.
+The goal of my assessment is mastery.
+Rarely do we master a skill on the first attempt; therefore, students should expect writing assignments to require revisions before they are accepted as complete.
 Statement of Faith I believe in the historic Christian faith as expressed in the Nicene Creed.
 My family and I attend Frisco Bible Church, a non-denominational community of believers.

 Jillene Santoro